 For customers who would have no need of a payment break other than due to COVID-19, finance providers are keeping the process simple and it may be possible to fill out an online form or to arrange it over the phone.
 You are likely to be asked the following types of questions:

 - Is the reason for the request due to a COVID-19 impact?

 - In what way will this impact on your business?

 - What type of facility are you seeking and how will this meet the business needs over the duration of the payment break?

-Will a repayment break affect my credit record?
+Will a payment break or a payment break extension affect my credit record?

 What type of credit facilities are available?

 Banks and other finance providers are keenly aware that the cashflow of small and medium sized businesses (SMEs) may be adversely affected by the impact of COVID-19.
 They are committed to supporting viable businesses in continuing to trade while contingency plans are being implemented.

 Banks are offering a range of credit facilities to help businesses deal with the impact of Covid-19.
 These variously include emergency working capital, short-term loans to address cashflow issues, supply chain supports, trade finance and foreign currency products.